textX/textX/docs/multimetamodel.md

 B:'B' name=ID '->' a=[A.A];
 ```

-Notice that we are not using `ImportURI` here.
-We register this language as we
+Notice that we are not using the `ImportURI` functionality to load the
+referenced model here.
+Since both metamodels share the same global
+repository, we can directly add a model object to the global_repo_provider
+(```add_model```) of language A.
+This model object will then be visible to the scope provider
+of the second model and make the model object available.
-did above.
+We register this language as we did above.
 Now, the code can look like this:

 ```python
 mm_A = metamodel_for_language('A')